Recombinate (antihemophilic factor recombinant) for hemophilia

 What is Recombinate for hemophilia?

-Recombinate (antihemophilic factor recombinant) is a recombinant (lab-made) clotting factor VIII (FVIII) concentrate approved to prevent and control bleeds, including those occurring during surgery, in children and adults with hemophilia A.
+Recombinate (antihemophilic factor recombinant) was a recombinant (lab-made) clotting factor VIII (FVIII) concentrate approved to prevent and control bleeds, including those occurring during surgery, in children and adults with hemophilia A.

 Therapy snapshot